Naturally Daily

 1. Communicate With Each Other

-A study published in 2010 reports that couples those who had better premarital communications can handle negative emotions better.
+A study published in 2010 reports that couples who had better premarital communications can handle negative emotions better.
 They also had better adjustment comparing the other couples.
 [1]

 If you are not in a relationship before, you may feel like you’re married to a stranger.
 Communication can help break the ice between you and your partner.
 So, communicate consistently and discuss almost everything.
 Make sure you are comfortable with each other before getting married.